Pengyu-Jin/Pengyu-Jin.github.io/docs/major/EN-learn/phrase.md

 ✏️The explosive growth of online shopping and the death of brick and mortar stores.

+## adverb phrase

+**over time**: if something happens over time, it happens gradually during a long period

+✏️They don't help right away, but over time can make lungs healthier.

 ## casual conversation

 Can I get you something to drink? 我给你拿点喝的嘛？